Bishop Jonathan Keaton

 North Central Jurisdiction

-Bishop Jonathan D. Keaton is a retired Bishop of The United Methodist Church
+Bishop Jonathan D. Keaton is a retired Bishop of The United Methodist Church, having served from 1996-2016.

 He was assigned to serve as episcopal leader of the Illinois Area of the United Methodist Church September 1, 2012 until he retired.
 From 2004-2012, he served as the resident bishop of the Michigan Area, which includes the Detroit and West Michigan Conferences.
 Prior to Michigan he served as the resident bishop of the Ohio East Area for eight years.